rooseveltframework/roosevelt/README.md

 - `htmlMinifier`: How you want Roosevelt to minify your HTML:

   - `enable`: *[Boolean]* Enable HTML minification.

   - Note: Minification is automatically disabled in development mode.

   - `exceptionRoutes`: *[Array]* List of controller routes that will skip minification entirely.
 Set to `false` to minify all URLs.
-  - `options`: *[Object]* Params to supply to [html-minifier](https://github.com/kangax/html-minifier#options-quick-reference)'s API.
+  - `options`: *[Object]* Parameter to supply to [html-minifier](https://github.com/kangax/html-minifier#options-quick-reference)'s API.
   - Default: *[Object]*

       ```json